kfahn22/marbling/README.md

   }
 ```

-Since the order in which you add the drops of paint matters, I am adding all of the paint at once in evenly spaced blobs.
+Since the order in which you add the drops of paint matters, I have randomized the order in which the blobs of paint are added.
 Additionally, if you edit `p.mult(root)` slightly to `p.mult(0.99*root)` you can get some interesting effects (shown in the first two images).
 You can also substitute a gear shape in place of a circle and add the blobs of paint in a phyllotaxis pattern (shown in last image in the first row, warning--this is compute heavy!)

 **Adding the Tine Strokes**